lvgl/lvgl/docs/CODING_STYLE.rst

     a hyperlink to that documentation.

-10. If you create a new pair of ``.c`` and ``.h`` files (e.g. for a new driver), include a Doxygen-formatted comment like this at the top of each new file:
+10. If you create a new pair of ``.c`` and ``.h`` files (e.g. for a new driver), include a Doxygen-formatted comment like this at the top of each new file.
+Doxygen will not parse the file without it.

 .. code-block:: c